alxklk/Scinc/README.md

 Variable declarations support only one variable at a time: `int a; int b;` is OK, `int a,b;` will cause an error.

-Global variables can not be initialized.

 Local variable declarations support initialization, arrays can be initialized with initialization lists: `int x[3]={1,2,3};`, missing items are implicitly 0.
 Be aware of the fact, that list is stored in constant segment and event empty list will occupy space, for example, `int x[4]={};` will be compiled into 4*sizeof(int) zero bytes.

-Pointer and references are supported, but their usage in variable declarations is limited to one at a time, i.e. `int * ptrx;` is OK, `int ** ptrptrx;` is not.
+Pointer and references are supported, with some (reasonable, from author's sight) limitations:
+ * their usage in type and variable declarations is limited to one at a time, i.e. `int * ptrx;` is OK, `int ** ptrptrx;` is not.
+Need pointer to pointer?
+Declare intermediate type.
+ * multiple star is not supported, including implicit reference.
+Only one at a time.
+Need more?
+Use temporary variable.
+This is because one star pointer dereference is supported at the byte code level and adding additional indirection would bring significant complications.
+However, this feature may be implemented later.

 ## Preprocessor